Sylvia Townsend Warner

-Sylvia Nora Townsend Warner (6 December 1893 – 1 May 1978) was an English novelist, poet and musicologist, known for works such as Lolly Willowes, The Corner That Held Them, and Kingdoms of Elfin.
+Sylvia Nora Townsend Warner (6 December 1893 – 1 May 1978) was an English novelist, poet and musicologist, known for works such as the novels Lolly Willowes (1926) and The Corner That Held Them (1948), and the short story collection Kingdoms of Elfin (1977).
+She spent most of her adult life in partnership with the poet Valentine Ackland.

 Early life and family

-Sylvia Townsend Warner was born at Harrow on the Hill, Middlesex, the only child of George Townsend Warner and his wife Eleanor "Nora" Mary (née Hudleston).
-Her father was a house-master at Harrow School and was, for many years, associated with the prestigious Harrow History Prize, which was renamed the Townsend Warner History Prize following his death in 1916.
+Sylvia Townsend Warner was born at Harrow on the Hill, Middlesex, the only child of Eleanor "Nora" Mary (née Hudleston) and her husband George Townsend Warner.
+Her father was a house-master at Harrow, one of the most prestigious British "public" (independent) schools, and was associated with an award which was posthumously renamed the Townsend Warner History Prize.

-As a child, Sylvia Townsend Warner was home-schooled by her father after being kicked out of kindergarten for mimicking the teachers.
+As a child, Townsend Warner was home-schooled by her father after being expelled from kindergarten for mimicking the teachers.
 She was musically inclined, and, before World War I, planned to study in Vienna under Schoenberg.
 She enjoyed a seemingly idyllic childhood in rural Devonshire.
-In 1914, following the outbreak of World War I, Warner moved to London and she worked in a munitions factory, but was strongly affected by her father's death.
+In 1914, following the outbreak of World War I, Warner moved to London and she worked in a munitions factory.
+She was strongly affected by her father's death in 1916.

-Between 1875 and 1895, Warner's paternal grandfather, The Reverend George Townsend Warner was headmaster of Newton Abbot Proprietary College in Devon where he had taught Arthur Quiller Couch, Bertram Fletcher Robinson, Paris Singer and Percy Fawcett.
+Between 1875 and 1895, Warner's paternal grandfather, The Reverend George Townsend Warner, was headmaster of Newton Abbot Proprietary College in Devon where he taught Arthur Quiller Couch, Bertram Fletcher Robinson, Paris Singer and Percy Fawcett.

-Later life
+Adult life

-In 1923, Warner met T. F. Powys, whose writing influenced her own and whose work she in turn encouraged.
+In 1923, Warner met Theodor Francis "T. F." Powys, a novelist and short story writer, whose writing influenced her own and whose work she in turn encouraged.
 The two became friends, and her debut novel, Lolly Willowes, was published shortly after in 1926.
 From her first work, it was clear that Warner's focus was on subverting societal norms; she would later heavily use the themes of rejecting the Church, a need for female empowerment, and independence in her works.
 It was at Powys' home that Warner first met Valentine Ackland, a young poet; the two women fell in love, moving in together in 1930 and eventually settling at Frome Vauchurch, Dorset, in 1937.
-Her relationship with Ackland inspired many of Warner's works, and the couple collaborated on a collection of poems, Whether a Dove or a Seagull, published in 1933.
+Her relationship with Ackland inspired many of her works, and the couple collaborated on a collection of poems, Whether a Dove or a Seagull, published in 1933.